MishkaKnizhka98/Project/README.md

 ### Problem Statement

+The goal of this project is to create a linear regression model to predict the final grade of a student.
+For this purpose I used a database of students from two high schools in Portugal.
+Using this model, it is possible to predict a new student's final grade for a certain subject.

-This project has two datasets, however, it is possible to apply the algorithm to other datasets with the same features.
+This project uses two datasets, however, it is possible to apply the algorithm to other datasets with the same features.
 The dataset "student-mat.csv" contains students' grades in Math, the dataset "student-por.csv" contains students' grades in Portuguese.
 Both datasets consist of 32 columns, each of which describes certain information about a student (his/her age, mother's